Earache is a common complaint, especially in children. It is generally caused by an ear infection, but can also be caused by:

 - you have a discharge from your ears

-- it is a child under two who has the earache
+- it is a child under 2 who has the earache

 Never try to remove something stuck in the ear yourself.
 Over the counter ear drops or olive oil drops should not be used if the ear drum has burst, and they will not help an ear infection.